Fintech UI/UX design focuses on simplifying user experience while maintaining the highest standards of security for the web product.

 Fintech UX design goes beyond visuals, and here is where UX writing comes in.
 Your information architecture should focus on the target audience from the beginning to avoid issues at the end of the product design process.

 Moreover, all the lengthy and complex information should be presented in a clear and easily accessible way.

 The testing phase of your fintech app design enables you to use the feedback to improve your prototype.

-It is cheaper and would take lesser time to solve the possible issues at this stage compared to when the app is already developed.
+It is cheaper and would take less time to solve the possible issues at this stage compared to when the app is already developed.

 Some of the methods you can use to test your app prototype include

 - Lab usability testing – where the tests run in a moderated lab-style testing environment.